Upstatement/ups-public-library/docs/references.md

 ### end, Front

 Essentailly, the converse of [back-end](#end-back).
-The portion of a website that runs on the machine displaying it, such as the design, static content, and interactive scripting, is known as the "front-end".
+The portion of a website that runs on the machine displaying it, such as the design, static content, and interactive scripting, is known as the "front-end."
 Creating this code is often referred to as front-end development.

 ### Expression

 ### Function

+### Git

 ### HTML